-We all know the phrase ‘Gimme a break!’ – and certainly, after the past few scary and chaotic months, we could all use one.
-But with stress levels running high, and travel still restricted, getting away from it all in the middle of a pandemic is easier said than done.
-And yet the fact remains: unscrewing the valve and releasing at least some of the pressure has never been more essential for your emotional and physical health.
+We all know the phrase ‘Gimme a break!’ – and certainly, after the past few chaotic years, we could all use one.
+But with stress levels still running high, it’s easier said than done.
+And yet the fact remains: unscrewing the valve and releasing at least some of the pressure is essential for your emotional and physical health.

 Lack of time, not being able to sit still, not being able to tune out, not wanting to be like your hippie mom and dad — the list of excuses is long and I’ve probably heard them all!
 So, if you’re one of those folks who can’t seem to get into ‘the whole meditation thing,’ the good news is that there are quite a few other ways to gift yourself with a lot of the same benefits, minus the incense and tie-dye (not that they were ever required).

-Now that our once-frantic lives have slowed considerably, it’s a great time to add more stress-taming, soothing activities to your daily routine to support body and soul.
+Whether you feel stressed at the moment or not, it’s always a great time to add more stress-taming, soothing activities to your daily routine to support body and soul.
 Here are a few ways to start enjoying the benefits, without meditating in the traditional sense:

 Reconfigure your routine.